 Editors’ Note: As a matter of editorial policy, Sojourners does not grant take-down requests from outside parties.
-In the case of "Harboring A Culture of Hate" by Eric Martin, Sojourners then-editor-in-chief and current president Jim Wallis felt the correction below called into question the entire substance of the article and made the decision on July 28 to take down the article from Sojourners website.
+In the case of "Harboring A Culture of Hate" by Eric Martin, Sojourners then-editor-in-chief and then-president Jim Wallis felt the correction below called into question the entire substance of the article and made the decision on July 28 to take down the article from Sojourners website.
 You can read past statements on that decision here.
 Sojourners believes that the significant conversation this article has generated, along with the decision to remove the article, should be conducted as part of an open and transparent public conversation.
 For that reason, on Aug.
 14, Sojourners reinstated the article with the correction below.

 Aug.
 14, 2020, 5:02 p.m.
 Correction: An earlier version of this article claimed that the writers of the document Open Wide Our Hearts: The Enduring Call to Love - A Pastoral Letter Against Racism, developed by the Committee on Cultural Diversity in the Church of the United States Conference of Catholic Bishops (USCCB), were silent on three extreme symbols of racism: swastikas, Confederate flags, and nooses.
 This is not true.
 The final language of Open Wide Our Hearts includes the sentence “The re-appearance of symbols of hatred, such as nooses and swastikas in public spaces, is a tragic indicator of rising racial and ethnic animus.”
 The document did not condemn these symbols, but did address them.
 The final document does not address Confederate flags.
 We apologize for this error and thank readers at the U.S. Catholic Bishops Conference and Catholic Charities USA for pointing it out.